Wakoma/OfflineAI/README.md

 https://github.com/continuedev/continue

-" Continue is the leading open-source AI code assistant.
+"Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains".

 ## Qwen2.5